ChmtTnky/Dokapon-Kingdom-Hairstyle-Mod-Installer/README.md

-Hairstyle Mod Installer Version 2.0
+## Hairstyle Mod Installer Version 2.0

-A program to speed up the process of installing hairstyle mods for Dokapon Kingdom
+A program with all of the necessary tools and functions required to install hairstyle mods for Dokapon Kingdom.

 ## Prerequisites